 So, knowing which banks do not require a “second round” of in-person identity verification to unlock your account is extremely useful.
 If you live abroad, avoiding these banks can save you money and a lot of headaches.

-Another con is that some US banks may require you to physically come into the branch in-person in order to make an international transfer.
+Another con is that some USA banks may require you to physically come into the branch in person in order to make an international transfer.
 Again, for non-residents with US bank accounts who live abroad, this is incredibly inconvenient.

-Now that you know the benefits and disadvantages of banking in the US, it’s time to get down to the process of actually opening an account.
+Now that you know the benefits and disadvantages of banking in the US, it’s time to get down to the process of actually opening an American bank account.

-Like the rest of the world, account opening in the US isn’t as easy for foreigners, as it is for US citizens and residents.
+Like the rest of the world, account opening in the USA isn’t as easy for foreigners, as it is for US citizens and residents.
 But it’s still possible.
-If after reviewing the benefits and disadvantages, if you still feel that a US bank account is for you, this is what you’ll need and how you can go about opening an account:
+If after reviewing the benefits and disadvantages, if you still feel that a USA bank account is for you, this is what you’ll need and how you can go about opening an account.

 Some banks will have different requirements.
 Other banks will refuse non-residents.
 Others will only take you if you have an SSN or ITIN.
 Others will want to see even more documents.

-That said, to open a US bank account as a non-resident, you need to arm yourself with the right information and prepare.
+That said, to open a bank account in the USA as a non-resident, you need to arm yourself with the right information and prepare.
 One of the most important things you can do is identify which banks and branches are actually open to non-residents and won’t waste your time.

-More specifically, you need to know their account opening quirks for each bank.
-You also need to know what documents they will accept since you can’t provide some of them as a non-resident.
+More specifically, you need to know the account opening quirks for each bank.
+You also need to know what type of accounts are available to you and what documents they will accept since you can’t provide some of them as a non-resident.
 And where possible, what problems and challenges you’re going to face when applying at each bank.

-Even though the US is welcoming to non-resident account holders, there are still a lot of costly mistakes to avoid.
+Even though the USA is welcoming to non-resident account holders, there are still a lot of costly mistakes to avoid.
 Unfortunately, many non-residents make these mistakes when trying to open US accounts.